edgexfoundry/device-rfid-llrp-go/README.md

     There's really no reasonable general-purpose way to support it except through code, so if you need it, consider forking this repo and adding the interaction by using our [LLRP Library][llrp_library].

+A `ProvisionWatcher` is used during the device discovery process to match discovered readers.
+It also determines the device profile to be used when adding the new device.
+The two pre-defined watchers are a [generic one][generic_watcher], and one for [Impinj][impinj_watcher].
+Any new provision watchers added to the same [directory][provision_watcher] will be auto-imported on service startup.

 ### Data Format
 EdgeX requires that `deviceResources` are representable as a basic type,